Antabuse for Alcohol Addiction

 Antabuse is an adjunctive treatment.
 It is secondary to established treatment processes.

-It can be started in rehab after you have completed a detox and while you are having therapy and relapse prevention skills workshops.
+Antabuse can be started in rehab after you have completed a detox and while you are having therapy and relapse prevention skills workshops.

-Antabuse is not a detox medication and it is not a substitute for rehab.
+It is not a detox medication and it is not a substitute for rehab.

 One of the major considerations when taking Disulfiram is that it only works if you take it.